What: Nationwide bird count

 Who: Anyone with an interest in birds!
 This is a great opportunity to introduce your family and friends to the wonderful world of birds.

-Organised by BNHS-India.
+Organised by BNHS.

-Bombay Natural History Society announces the revival of Sálim Ali Bird Count in India.
-This is a single-day event to commemorate the birthday of the ‘Bird man of India’, late Dr. Sálim Ali (1896–1987).
+The Bombay Natural History Society announces the Sálim Ali Bird Count for the year 2018.
+This is a single-day event to commemorate the birth anniversary (12 November) of the “Bird Man of India”, late Dr. Sálim Ali (1896–1987).